 In most cases, lenders accept the following forms of proof, depending on your income type:

 - Check stubs – Prove W-2 income.
 Must be computer-generated and have year-to-date income information listed.

 - Award letter – May be used to verify steady, unearned income such as child support, alimony, Social Security, or permanent disability.
 Letters must be official documents and prove not only how much money you're receiving, but also that you are going to get the money throughout the entire loan term.

-- Income tax documents – If you're an independent contractor or a self-employed business owner, you're likely to be required to bring in two to three years of professionally prepared tax returns.
+- Income tax documents – For proving 1099 income.
+If you're an independent contractor or a self-employed business owner, you're likely to be required to bring in two to three years of professionally prepared tax returns.

 - Bank statements – Sometimes used to verify income if you get money from a rental property.
 Also used as additional proof of income along with other documents.
 In order for a lender to consider bank statements as proof of income, they typically need to see at least six months of statements.

 - Employment letter – Employment letters themselves aren't typically considered proof of income, but if you're a bad credit borrower you may be asked to provide an employment verification letter along with your proof of income.